Image default

 After hearing all of these comments, Masuda responded to fans but ultimately reiterated that these Pokemon would not be appearing in the game.
 Luckily, though, the game eventually got an expansion pass that added in 221 of the missing Pokemon.

-4. Pokemon Controversies: Jynx’s Original Design
+4. Jynx’s Original Design

-When looking at the Pokemon Jynx, they appear to be purple Pokemon with long blonde hair and a red dress.
+When looking at the Pokemon Jynx, they appear to be a purple Pokemon with long blonde hair and a red dress.
 This was not always the design of Jynx, though.

 Originally, Jynx had a darker skin tone that many pointed out could be perceived as an offensive racial stereotype.
 Carole Boston Weatherford, a critic, stated that the character resembled an “overweight drag queen incarnation of Little Black Sambo, a racist stereotype from a children’s book long ago purged from libraries”.